sophos/sophosfirewall-ansible/docs/docsite/rst/installation.rst

 * Ansible 2.16+
 * sophosfirewall-python 0.1.56+

-The sophosfirewall-python module can be installed with ``pip``:
+With Python installed on the system, Ansible and the sophosfirewall-python module can be installed with ``pip``:

 .. code-block:: bash

+    $ pip install ansible
     $ pip install sophosfirewall-python

 Install
 -------
-The Sophos Firewall Ansible Collection can be installed using the ``ansible-galaxy`` command-line utility:
+The Sophos Firewall Ansible Collection can be installed using the ``ansible-galaxy`` utility which is included with Ansible:

 .. code-block:: bash